kkatano/yurei/README.md

 # yurei
- A Filco Majestouch 2 compatible PCB
+A Tenkeyless PCB for customizing Filco Majestouch 2